• About Us

 • Bacon – It adds a depth of taste and texture that is Southern.
 Prosciutto or pancetta are wonderful substitutions.
 For a vegetarian (and vegan) dish, omit the bacon and use vegetable broth.

 • Flavor enhancers – The fresh herbs are not overpowering, but deepen the flavor profile.
-Dried herbs can be used in place of fresh.
+Dried herbs can be used in place of fresh ones.
 Go with 1 teaspoon of dried.
 Thyme, oregano, or marjoram are all delicious options.

 See the recipe card (with video) below for a full list of ingredients and measurements.